Alex-Nachshonov/Snowflake-Streaming-Sparkify-DWH/README.md

-# Snowflake Streaming - Sparkify DWH
+# Snowflake Streaming – Sparkify DWH

-This repo is my ides to build a data warehouse in **Snowflake**.
-Main idea: move raw JSON from S3 into tables, while using Snowflake’s **streams** and **tasks** so new data keeps flowing automatically.
+This repository implements a Snowflake data warehouse that ingests raw JSON from Amazon S3 and loads it into analytic tables using **streams** (change data capture) and **tasks** (scheduled execution).
+External stages/external tables are used to read files in place; semi-structured data is stored and parsed via the `VARIANT` type.

+## Focus

+* **Streams for incremental processing**: Streams track inserts/updates/deletes since the last offset, enabling MERGE-based loads instead of full reloads.
+* **Tasks for orchestration**: Tasks run SQL or procedures on a schedule to automate pipeline steps.
+* **Handling JSON with `VARIANT`**: Semi-structured data is stored in `VARIANT` and queried/typed with built-in functions.
+* **External data access**: External **stages** reference S3 and **external tables** allow querying files as table rows (typically a single `VARIANT` column) before loading.

 ---